HalitU/itucsdb1621/docs/developer/member5.rst

        return render_template('message.html', message = "Message has been sent.")

-This function is for senfing message to a specific user.
-After getting the message, sender and receiver info, it adds their information to database.For gettind th id of user by giving its name, SQL seletion is used.
+This function is for sending message to a specific user.
+After getting the message, sender and receiver info, it adds their information to database.For getting the id of user by giving its name, SQL selection is used.
    * A disposable connection to database server is created via 'with' command which gets configuration from main application(current_app) settings.
    * Creates a cursor.
    * Insert into messages table.